Decriminalizing people who use drugs in B.C.

 Youth, 17 years and younger, who are found in possession of illegal drugs are subject to the federal Youth Criminal Justice Act.
 The Act promotes rehabilitation and reintegration of young persons who have committed offences.
 This can include referral by law enforcement or prosecutors to community or health services, or designated counselling services.

-To ensure safety for youth, illegal drugs are prohibited on the premises of schools and licensed childcare facilities.
+To ensure safety for youth, activities with illegal drugs, including possession, continue to be prohibited on the premises of schools, licensed childcare facilities, playgrounds, skate parks, splash pads, and wading pools.
 Policies around drug use in other workplaces and organizations will still be in effect to protect children and youth in settings, like community or recreation centres.

 B.C. prepared for implementation by: